The global non-linear stability of the Kerr-de Sitter family of black holes

 (If $\cP\neq\cP^*$, there is a correction term to the critical regularity, see \S\ref{SubsecAsySm}.)
-Namely, the form the theorem, \cite[Proposition~2.1]{HintzVasySemilinear}, takes is that for $s>\frac{m-1}{2}+\beta\alpha$ one can propagate estimates from the interior of $M$ (i.e.\ the one of the stable/unstable manifolds that is transversal to $X$) to $X$ (i.e.\ to the other one), while if $s<\frac{m-1}{2}+\beta\alpha$, the opposite direction of propagation is possible.
-This is the redshift effect in the direction of propagation into the boundary since one has then a source/sink within the boundary; that is, in the direction in which the estimates are propagated, the linearization at $L$ infinitesimally shifts the frequency (where one is in the fibers of $\Tb^*M$) away from fiber infinity, i.e.\ to lower frequencies.
-Dually, this gives a blue shift effect when one propagates the estimates out of the boundary.
+Namely, the theorem, \cite[Proposition~2.1]{HintzVasySemilinear}, states: \begin{itemize} \item for $s>\frac{m-1}{2}+\beta\alpha$ one can propagate estimates from a punctured neighborhood of $\cL\cap\Sb^*_X M$ in $\cL$ to $X$; \item if $s<\frac{m-1}{2}+\beta\alpha$, the opposite direction of propagation is possible. \end{itemize} \begin{rmk} This is the redshift effect in the direction of propagation into the boundary since one has then a source/sink within the boundary; that is, in the direction in which the estimates are propagated, the linearization at $L$ infinitesimally shifts the frequency (where one is in the fibers of $\Tb^*M$) away from fiber infinity, i.e.\ to lower frequencies.
+Dually, this gives a blue shift effect when one propagates the estimates out of the boundary. \end{rmk}

 When the $\ham_p$-flow has an appropriate global structure, e.g.\ when one has complex absorption in some regions, and the $\ham_p$-flow starts from and ends in these, potentially after `going through' radial saddle points, see \cite[\S2.1]{HintzVasySemilinear}, one gets global estimates